syncfusion-content/xamarin-docs/Xamarin/Image-Editor/save.md

 ## ImageEdited Event

 This event occurs whenever you start to edit an image.
-You can know whether the current image is edited or not by using the IsImageEdited argument.
+You can know whether the current image is edited or not using the IsImageEdited argument.

 {% highlight c# %}